pconsul1/Y3P/README.md

 # Y3P
 Yelp Restaurant Review Rating Prediction
 We work on the Yelp Dataset to predict ratings and sentiments (positive and negative) for restaurant reviews.
 There are 1 million reviews written in free text making the problem challenging.
-Our project explores two main ideas, first, performance of CNNs for text classication.
+Our project explores two main ideas, first, performance of CNNs for text classification.
 We show that a CNN model works at par with LSTMs traditionally used for text classication tasks specifically rating prediction in the context of this project.
 Secondly for the sentiment classification task we use only the aspect descriptors.This method works at par with using the entire review for CNNs.

 In this project we proposed using adjectives as descriptors.
-We use CNN for text classication and compare the results with our LSTM and Naive Bayes baselines.
+We use CNN for text classification and compare the results with our LSTM and Naive Bayes baselines.
 We perform these tests for both rating prediction and sentiment classification task.
 Secondly we propose a method utilizing adjectives as descriptors for aspects.
 We propose this approach primarily for sentiment classifcation.
 Based on the results from the previous